New briefing: Responding to the health risks of climate change in Europe

 Climate change is also making some areas in Europe more suitable for infectious diseases, including dengue fever, Vibrio infections and West Nile fever.

-This briefing is published on the new European Climate and Health Observatory, an online platform that provides easy access to a wide range of resources about climate change and health, and can also be found in the resources section of our website here.
+This briefing is published on the new European Climate and Health Observatory, an online platform that provides easy access to a wide range of resources about climate change and health, and can also be found in the Europe centre publications section of our website here.

 The Observatory is a joint project of the European Commission, the EEA and other contributors, which is hosted on Climate-ADAPT by the EEA.
 It is the first concrete deliverable of the European Commission’s new EU Strategy on Adaptation to Climate Change .
 This Strategy, which was announced in the European Green Deal, is a key component in making Europe climate-neutral and climate-resilient by 2050.